Mobile Menu

 READ NEXT:

-The queue of the smuggles run ride, another ride where the Disney rider switch can be used
+people in line of smugglers run ride, another ride where the Disney rider switch can be used

 • Barnstormer Height Requirement: 35 in. or taller